-• Only those additional affordable houses (over and above the 25% required by the affordable housing policy) which are granted planning consent from January 2007 onwards will be counted as affordable housing credits;

-• The Council's written agreement to units being counted as affordable credits will be required;

-• The Council will need to be satisfied that the houses being put forward as credits are affordable and / or the land transferred to an RSL for the credits is done so on the basis of affordable land value, not at market value;

-• The acceptability of an alteration to the normal 75% / 25% private affordable split, as required by the affordable housing policy, will depend on the location of the site and need for affordable housing within the area as well as all other planning requirements.
+- Only those additional affordable houses(over and above the 25% required by the affordable housing policy) which are granted planning consent from January 2007 onwards will be counted as affordable housing credits; - The Councils written agreement to houses being counted as affordable credits will be required; - The Council will need to be satisfied that the houses being put forward as credits are affordable and / or the land transferred to an RSL for the credits is done so on the basis of affordable land value, not at market value; - The acceptability of an alteration to the normal 75% / 25% private affordable split, as required by the affordable housing policy, will depend on the location of the site and the need for affordable housing within the area as well as all other planning requirements. - 7.30 It is acknowledged that the affordable housing credit system has the potential to benefit developers in terms of increased flexibility, and RSLs in terms of better and more efficient management of houses.
+However the Council has to ensure that the situation does not arise whereby developers are able to 'pick and choose' where to locate affordable housing rather than this being informed by the HNDA as this could ultimately lead to a lack of affordable housing in some areas where it is most needed.

-It is acknowledged that the affordable housing credit system has the potential to benefit developers in terms of increased flexibility, and RSLs in terms of better and more efficient management of houses.
-However, the Council has to ensure that the situation does not arise whereby developers are able to 'pick and choose' where to locate affordable housing rather than this being informed by the HNDA as this could ultimately lead to a lack of affordable housing in some areas where it is most needed.
-In this respect, the building up of credits will be at a developer's own risk and it must be accepted that having credits does not necessarily mean that it will be acceptable to build a larger number of private houses on any site of their choosing.
+In this respect, the building up of credits will be at the developers own risk and it must be accepted that having credits does not necessarily mean that it will be acceptable to build a larger number of private houses on any site of their choosing.

-Commuted sum

-It is important to note that it will only be in limited circumstances that the Council will accept the payment of a commuted sum in lieu of the provision of affordable housing on or off-site.
-One of the primary obstacles to the delivery of affordable housing in Perth and Kinross is the difficulty which RSLs experience in being able to compete with private developers to acquire land.
-This, coupled with the importance of creating socially inclusive and mixed communities, means that the Council will generally always seek the provision of affordable housing on-site or on an alternative site within the Housing Market Area and that the payment of a commuted sum will be a last resort.

-The instances where a commuted sum may be acceptable include:

-- where a development is in a remote rural setting or out with a settlement where it is difficult to access services; - where it is a very small development and economies of scale make the management of small and sporadic units, creating affordability difficulties for RSLs; - where the number of units proposed are below the thresholds identified in the policy; - Where there is a high concentration of affordable housing in the area and the provision of a commuted sum would help achieve more balanced communities elsewhere in the Housing Market Area; - Where the Council's Housing Service recommend that this is the most appropriate form of contribution in considering the Council's strategic Housing priorities.

-Calculation of commuted sums
+7.31 Calculation of Commuted Sums

-PAN 2/2010 states that commuted sum payments should be "of a value equivalent to the cost of providing the percentage of serviced land required by the policy" (paragraph 22).
-On this basis the commuted sum is the difference between the affordable land plot and the value of a plot for private development i.e. the additional amount the RSL will have to pay over and above the affordable land value to obtain the plot.
+Commuted sums will be calculated in line with national guidance PAN 2/2010 Affordable Housing Land Audits and best practice RICS Guidance Note 100/2013 Valuation of land for affordable housing Scotland.

-Research was commissioned from the District Valuer and an independent valuer to determine at what level the commuted sum should be set for each Housing Market Area in Perth and Kinross.
-On the basis of this research, the commuted sums are as follows:
+7.32 In line with Pan 2/2010, paragraph 22, the valuation of commuted sum will be determined independently by the District Valuer (DV).
+Research was commissioned from the DV (January 2019) to determine at what level the commuted sum should be set for each Housing Market Area in Perth and Kinross.
+On the basis of the research, the commuted sums (as at April 2019) are as follows: